 Admitting privileges This type of regulation requires that some or all of a clinic's physicians must have admitting privileges or staff privileges at a hospital.
 These privileges allow providers to admit patients and personally provide specific medical services at that hospital.
 Securing privileges may be difficult for abortion providers based on public relations concerns of hospitals.
 Further, privileges often require that providers live near the hospital and admit a certain number of patients per year.
-However, since abortion is a very safe procedure, it is difficult for providers to meet the admission threshold.15 Securing privileges may be particularly challenging for rural providers as there is often no hospital nearby.
+However, since fewer than 0.5 percent of abortion patients in the U.S. experience a complication requiring hospitalization, (Guttmacher, 2020), it is difficult for providers to meet the admission threshold.
+Securing privileges may be particularly challenging for rural providers as there is often no hospital nearby.